 Some of us are so used to living like this that we don’t think its possible to live any different or that it must be selfish to stop prioritizing others opinion over our own.
 I get this I really do but happiness and well-being doesn’t come from living off other peoples scripts, doubting ourselves or waiting for approval.

 Changing this on a deeper level can take time but we can also experience the freedom that comes from doing the work quite quickly.

 So what can you do?
-Get coaching, attend counseling, start mindfulness, reflect on your needs, do a personal development group.. any of these will help.
+Get coaching, attend counselling, start mindfulness, reflect on your needs, do a personal development group, practrice self compassion.. any of these will help.